tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 The *XR rig* is a prefab object included in the *XR Interaction Toolkit*.
 This object allows the user to interact with the virtual environment by providing input in the form of sight, sound, and touch.
 The *XR rig* is how the user connects their actions in the headset to the Unity application.
 As such, it is absolutely necessary for any VR application.
 The *XR rig* has two child objects called *Camera Offset* and *Locomotion System* that provide the previously mentioned inputs through their own child objects and their attached scripts.
 There are a lot of parameters you can change within the *XR rig* object and its child object, and exploring these can further customize your VR control scheme, but the default parameter settings are completely acceptable for most use cases.

-You can access the XR rig individually by searching for *XR Origin (XR Rig)* in the assets folder of the project manager, however, the sample project provided by default when using the Unity VR Core template has an prefab called *Complete XR Origin Set Up Variant* that already has the *XR rig* as a child object, and has it already set up for use alongside other useful objects you will learn more about in the upcoming subsections.
-This tutorial will be using this prefab instead, since it facilitates set-up, and provides additional actions for the player.
+You can access the XR rig individually by searching for *XR Origin (XR Rig)* in the assets folder of the project manager.
+However, the default sample project provided by Unity VR Core's template has a prefab called *Complete XR Origin Set Up Variant*.
+This already has an XR rig as a child object and is set up for use alongside other objects that you will learn more about in the upcoming subsections.
+This tutorial will be using this prefab instead, since makes set-up easier and provides additional actions for the player.
 If you wish to set up your own player rig without the extra objects, you can always use the *XR rig* by itself.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Input Handling - XR UI Input Module